EdifecsSharedGit/MulesoftConnector/demo/edifecs-edi-validation/README.md

-# EdifecsXEngineServer Anypoint Connector Demo
+# Edifecs XEngine Server Anypoint Connector Demo

-Demo represents basic abilities of the Connector, which is used to connect to Edifecs XEserver infrastructure.
+The demo introduces basic capabilities of the connector that is used to connect to the Edifecs XEServer infrastructure through the REST API.

-837P EDI transaction is read from the File System and is sent to the BackEnd (XEServer side) via Mulesoft Edifecs XEServer Connector.
-After backend processing result is saved in file system.
+The 837P EDI transaction is read from the file system and is sent to backend (the XEServer side) through the Mulesoft Edifecs XEServer Connector.
+The backend processing results are  saved to the file system.